laudcharlesochei/aws-course-lab-manual/lab-10/README.md

-# Phase 5: Creating ECR Repositories, ECS Cluster, Task Definitions, and AppSpec Files
+# Lab 10: Creating ECR Repositories, ECS Cluster, Task Definitions, and AppSpec Files

 ## Lab Overview
 In this phase, you will prepare your microservices for production deployment by creating Amazon ECR repositories for Docker images, setting up an ECS cluster, defining task configurations, and creating deployment specifications.